-Marines from 1st Battalion, 5th Marine Regiment, 1st Marine Division rush through a door after detonating a breaching charge at Camp Pendleton, Calif., July 26, 2016.
-The Marines conducted live-fire training allowing them the opportunity to work with breaching charges and familiarizing them with the capabilities of each charge.
+Marines from 1st Battalion, 5th Marine Regiment, 1st Marine Division shield themselves behind a blast blanket as they detonate a water charge at Camp Pendleton, Calif., July 26, 2016.
+Marines from the battalion conducted a live-fire exercise to create a realistic training environment and familiarize them with improvised breaching charges.
 (U.S. Marine Corps Photo by Lance Cpl.
-Bradley J. Morrow) - Marines from 1st Battalion, 5th Marine Regiment, 1st Marine Division rush through a door after detonating a breaching charge at Camp Pendleton, Calif., July 26, 2016.
-The Marines conducted live-fire training allowing them the opportunity to work with breaching charges and familiarizing them with the capabilities of each charge.
+Bradley J. Morrow) - Marines from 1st Battalion, 5th Marine Regiment, 1st Marine Division shield themselves behind a blast blanket as they detonate a water charge at Camp Pendleton, Calif., July 26, 2016.
+Marines from the battalion conducted a live-fire exercise to create a realistic training environment and familiarize them with improvised breaching charges.
 (U.S. Marine Corps Photo by Lance Cpl.
 Bradley J. Morrow)

 The 2016 1st Marine Division Infantry Squad Competition medal.
 (U.S. Marine Corps Photo by LCpl Timothy Valero) - The 2016 1st Marine Division Infantry Squad Competition medal.
 (U.S. Marine Corps Photo by LCpl Timothy Valero)